-In this episode, we return to the lakes of Northern Italy, to talk about Italy’s most well-known and glamorous of lakes – Lake Como.
+Lake Como, in the lakes of Northern Italy, is Italy’s most well-known and glamorous of lakes.
 We learn what a ‘real lunch’ is, about hikes and huts, as well as the other side of Lake Como (literally).

 We talk to Isabella Panzeri, who runs tour company Orizzonti Lake Como specializing in outdoor activities and local food specialties (sunset aperativo sail anyone?)
 After years of traveling and living abroad, Isabella returned to, and fell deeply back in love with, her hometown on the lake and now she wants to share it with others, in many of the ways others on her travels had shared with her (hint – it often involves food!)

 - The Villas alone are worth the trip to Lake Como, from Villa Balbianello with its curious round-topped tree (a location used in many movies) to Villa Carlotta with its huge, diverse, and very beautiful gardens

 - Lake Como has a microclimate that is surprisingly humid/tropical, with its weather being very similar to that of the Mediterranean which you might not expect in an alpine location.
 This also means the gardens, like those at Villa Carlotta include lots of tropical plants

 - Varenna and Bellano are great places to base yourself – they are both not only beautiful but because they are in the center of the lake and have fantastic transport links, you can so easily visit the rest of the lake.
 They are on the train line and many ferries that go every half an hour (every 15 minutes in high season)